 Take, for example, WSTRN’s ‘Never Find’, where the bass hits can be heard throughout the entirety of the song.
 Here, the Polestar 2’s audio system manages to portray a clean, natural and punchy mid-bass response.
 No matter where you sit inside the cabin, you’ll be able to enjoy a controlled and wholesome reproduction.
 We’d suggest reducing the 75Hz and 150Hz frequency bands by a few notches, where we’d go as far as reducing the former by up to six notches; in its default EQ, the system can sound a bit too overpowering in the low-end tones.

-Still, it’s not quite perfect, whereby there is a slight dip in the upper mids.
+Here, there’s a slight dip in the upper mids.
 We added a few notches to the 2kHz and 4kHz frequency bands to better the experience, and we’re pleased to say that this doesn’t detract from the system’s ability to reproduce an accurate sound.

 Onto the highs, they do have a bit of a zing at the top end, where we found the system becomes a tad sibilant, namely at higher volumes.
 Reducing the 8kHz band by a notch and the 16kHz band by two notches yields a more agreeable experience.
 Of course, this is dependent on the type of music you listen to and further, your hearing range.

 As for the soundstage, we found it to be a little closed sounding.
-You can, of course, use the 7.1 Quantum Logic Surround Sound to artificially give you a sense of width and depth, but we found enabling this option through the surround tab on the infotainment system detracts from the overall audio reproduction; it butchers the entire frequency range to give you a fake sense of surround sound.
+You can, of course, use the 7.1 Quantum Logic Surround Sound to artificially give you a sense of width and depth, but we found enabling this option through the surround tab on the infotainment system detracts from the overall audio reproduction; it butchers the entire frequency range to give you a fake surround sound.

 On the plus side, instrument separation is excellent.
 Santana’s electronic guitar in ‘Put Your Lights On’ can be distinguished from Everlast’s deep voice and acoustic guitar strums, while subtle hi-hats can be heard throughout the song, no matter where you sit in the cabin.